 - Not great for multi-cat households

-7. Catry Cat Tree With Scratching Post (Cute Flower Design)
+7. Catry Cat Tree With Scratching Post (Best Flower Design)

 Another great budget cat tree is the Catry Cat Tree.
-Although not technically a tree shaped cat tree, it is a cute sunflower design which still oozes nature.
-This helps to engage your cat, and help them relax and have fun.
+Although not technically a tree-shaped cat tree, it is a cute sunflower design that still oozes nature.
+This helps to engage your cat and helps them relax and have fun.
 I also think it’s a super cute design that can brighten up any room.
 I like the idea of having it in my home.